 - Select “Save Draft” or “Save as Pending” (NOT “Publish”)

-- Email the Blogmaster (currently Jim Armstrong; firstname.lastname@example.org) or one of the associate editors (see the website for their addresses) to let us know when it’s saved for posting and if you have any questions – we’re here to help!
+- Email the editorial team at firstname.lastname@example.org to let us know when it’s saved for posting and if you have any questions – we’re here to help!